Data Processing Terms

-Pursuant to Art 28 Para 3 lit h GDPR, Processor assists Controller and provides it or another auditor mandated by Controller (if under an appropriate statutory or contractual obligation of confidentiality towards Processor) with any information necessary to control the adherence to the duties set out in this DPA as follows:
+Pursuant to Art 28 Para 3 lit h GDPR, Processor assists Controller and provides it or another auditor mandated by Controller (if under an appropriate statutory or contractual obligation of confidentiality towards Processor) with any information necessary to control the adherence to the duties under the DPA as follows:

 (i) Processor primarily provides Controller or its auditor with the most recent security documentation, certifications and/or summary third party audit reports conducted to assess and evaluate the effectiveness of the TOMs and, if requested by Controller, will further cooperate by providing additional information for Controller’s better understanding of such documentation.

 (ii) If necessary for Controller's compliance with its own audit obligations or with a competent Supervisory Authority’s request, Processor will, upon Controller’s written notification of such necessity, undertake all efforts to provide Controller with such further information.

 (iii) Insofar as it is impossible to comply with mandatory audit obligations by all other means, Controller or its mandated auditor may conduct an onsite visit restricted to the facilities used to provide the Service, during Processor’s ordinary business hours and in a manner that causes minimal disruption to Processor’s business.
-In advance of such visit, the Parties shall coordinate a reasonable date as well as security and confidentiality measures in order to reduce any risk to Processor's other customers.
+In advance of such visit, the Parties shall coordinate a reasonable date as well as security and confidentiality measures in order to reduce any risk to Processor's other contractual partners.
 For that purpose, Processor reserves the right to impose reasonable limitations and/or require additional assurances from Controller on a case-by-case basis.

 The Parties will bear their own costs with regards to subparagraph (i) above.
 Sec 2.12 applies to any further assistance under subparagraphs (ii) and (iii).

-Processor is entitled to an appropriate remuneration for any assistance and rendering of services under this DPA based on the hourly rates most recently agreed upon in writing.
-Controller shall submit all instructions, requests for assistance, enquires and other communication towards Processor under this DPA via email to firstname.lastname@example.org.
+Processor is entitled to an appropriate remuneration for any assistance and rendering of services under the DPA based on the hourly rates most recently agreed upon.
+Controller shall submit all instructions, requests for assistance, enquires and other communication towards Processor under the DPA via email to firstname.lastname@example.org.

 The DPA shall be governed by the laws of the Republic of Austria by explicitly excluding its conflict of law provisions.